haythemdhieb/Simple_chatbot/README.md

   ]
 }
 ```
-## Customize
+## Future improvements
-For future improvements, we will use one of BERT'S pretrained models, but the results are quite impressive, we got a loss of `0.0004`.
+For future improvements, we will use one of BERT'S pretrained models, but the results are quite impressive, we got a loss of `0.0004` and we might design a freindly user internface or create a web app for this chatbot.